-An acknowledgement of the different opinions about recommendations regarding STVR’s and a request to keep this meeting focussed on density issues and a housing strategy and for speakers to use respectful, non-inflammatory language.
+An acknowledgement of the different opinions about recommendations regarding STVR’s and a request to keep this meeting focussed on affordable housing and a housing strategy and for speakers to use respectful, non-inflammatory language.

 Islands Trust

-An amendment to the Agenda that was circulated: Alex Allen requested an opportunity to share a short Power Point presentation from the two housing conferences he recently attended: the Housing Summit and Rural and Northern Opportunities- See attached Power Point
+An amendment to the Agenda that was circulated: Alex Allen requested an opportunity to share a short Power Point presentation from the housing conference he recently attended: the Housing Summit and Rural and Northern Opportunities- See attached Power Point

 The Trust is trying to determine if the new provincial housing initiatives will apply to the Trust area.